Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 You will fall in love with this Romanian dessert.
 It’s cottage cheese, sweetened and combined with semolina.
 The mixture is given the shape of a doughnut, passed through bread crumbs and fried.

-You usually get two papanasi in one serve.
+You usually get two papanasi in one serving.
 The doughnuts are covered with sour cream and jam and topped with a small ball made of the same ingredients.
 Watch out for portion sizes, though.
 Some restaurants tend to be very generous with theirs.

 This is the equivalent of pancakes, but closer to the French crepes.
 You can have them with sweet cottage cheese and raisins, with chocolate or with delicious jams.
 If you are lucky enough, you might end up in a restaurant serving salty crepes with meat, cheese, and mushrooms.